OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/COVID_certificate.md

 You have deposited data, but it has not yet been validated.

-If you have added your certificate manually, the status is always Orange.
+If you have added your certificate manually, the status is always orange.

 Please contact your 3G representative to have your certificate validated or if the automatic capture did not work.